lichkitsch/old_campaigns/fae/adventures/01_meetcute.md

 AF 12 / HP 10 / S+2 D+1 V+0 I-1 W-2 C+1
 Beech is a thin, pale wisp of a girl with elongated features and sharp teeth.

-Sorrel gets arrested by Fox.
+Sorrel gets arrested by Fox for fighting, while Hemlock and his cronies get away.

 ## Plot Twist
 On their way to the station, Fox's car is slammed into by a truck.
 The car has been flipped and the two can pull themselves from the wreckage with some effort.
 They can then see the truck that hit them... the back has been torn open by something big and there are three mean-looking human men arguing with each other and brandishing weapons.
 When they sense Sorrel and Fox have exited the wrecked car, one says "Great, now there's witnesses." and the three aim their weapons and start towards them.

 ## Major Challenge
-The gangsters say "Don't worry, we'll be quick."
+The gangsters say "Don't worry, we'll be quick." as they advance with violent intent.

 ### L2 Smuggler Driver
 AF 14 / HP 15 / S+2 D-1 V+2 I+0 W-1 C-1